Layer 3 Examples

 Note

 The DNS Proxy is provided in each Cilium agent.
 As a result, DNS requests targeted by policies depend on the availability of the Cilium agent pod.
-This includes DNS policies as well as Layer 7 Protocol Visibility annotations.
+This includes DNS policies (Layer 7 Protocol Visibility).

 toFQDNs